Search

 The Kairos Face Recognition API uses deep learning algorithms to analyze faces found on images and returns data about the detected faces.
 This data can be used in vision applications to search, match and compare faces, or detect characteristics such as gender or age.

-Kairos is a fairly easy to implement computer vision API, offering a cloud-service for face recognition in real-life scenarios.
+Kairos is a fairly easy-to-implement computer vision API, offering a cloud service for face recognition in real-life scenarios.

 Pros: